Classification of Kingdom Animalia for Class 9

 6. Mammals

-Mammals are warm-blooded vertebrates characterized by features like hair or fur, mammary glands that produce milk for their young, and a four-chambered heart.
+Mammals are warm-blooded vertebrates characterised by features like hair or fur, mammary glands that produce milk for their young, and a four-chambered heart.
 They encompass a wide range of species, from small rodents to large whales, and have diverse adaptations that allow them to thrive in various ecosystems.

 Key characteristics of Mammals: